The Xometry app works best with JavaScript enabled!

 Third, it is necessary to understand the implications of these points on a material’s practical application.
 The tensile stress applied to a material should never exceed its tensile strength, or else it will break.
 However, for most practical applications, it is preferable not to have the material deform plastically either.
 So generally, materials should not experience stress above their yield strength.
 Further, depending on the rigidity that is needed in an application, the elongation of material and stress also need to be considered—a high deformation (even elastic) may be unacceptable in many applications.

-Tensile stress relates to 3D printing by causing design decisions to be made during printing that determines the tensile strength of the printed parts.
+Tensile stress relates to 3D printing by causing design decisions to be made during the design process that determine the tensile strength of the printed parts.
 The ultimate tensile strength of a 3D-printed part refers to the maximum tensile stress that the item can withstand.
-Depending on the intended application for a part, and its desired tensile strength, different decisions will be made while printing.
+Depending on the intended application for a part, and its desired tensile strength, different decisions will be made while designing, choosing materials, and printing.

 Some materials used for 3D printing have a higher tensile strength.
 The need for the part to withstand load may dictate which material is used for printing.
 Other parameters that can increase the tensile strength of a 3D-printed part include a higher percentage of infill and thicker layers.